 - Online sportsbook: BetRivers Sportsbook MI

 A full bar and food menu await visitors, and you’ll even find betting windows right inside of the restaurant, along with plenty of screens.
 You can also get your bets in on the self-serve kiosks, which are open around the clock.

 For other options to consider come March Madness, check out Dacey’s Sportsbook at FireKeepers Casino in Battle Creek or the BetMGM Sports Lounge at the MGM Grand Detroit.

 The NCAA men’s Division 1 basketball tournament began in 1939.
 At the time, only eight teams competed for the title, and the Oregon Ducks claimed the inaugural championship.

 Since then, the field has expanded dramatically.
 It is now possible for 68 teams to boast that they made the “Big Dance.”

-However, since four teams are eliminated through play-in games, the tournament itself is effectively a 64-team, single-elimination contest.
+However, since four teams are knocked out through play-in games, the tournament itself is effectively a 64-team, single-elimination contest.

-Teams in the main field receive seeds Nos.
-1-16, and the eight teams who compete in play-in games have the same seeding.
+Teams in the main field receive seeds numbered 1 through 16, and the eight teams competing in play-in games have the same seeds as their initial opponents.

-The University of California-Los Angeles remains the most successful program in history with 11 titles to its name.
-Under legendary coach John Wooden, the Bruins won the title each year from 1967-73.
+The University of California-Los Angeles remains the most successful program in history, with 11 titles to its name.
+Under legendary coach John Wooden, the UCLA Bruins won the title each year from 1967-73.

 Other highly successful programs include the University of Kentucky (eight wins), the University of North Carolina (six wins), Duke University (five wins) and Indiana University (five wins).